 8 Things You Didn’t Know About Prince Charles and Princess Diana’s Honeymoon

-When most couples embark on their honeymoon, they're happy and in love—but Charles and Diana's honeymoon proved to be the exception.
+When most couples embark on their honeymoon, they're happy and in love.
+Sadly, Charles and Diana's honeymoon proved to be the exception.

 After Prince Charles and Princess Diana’s “wedding of the century” at St. Paul’s Cathedral in July 1981, the royal pair set off for Gibraltar on Spain’s south coast, where they boarded the Royal Yacht Britannia.
 The yacht cruised around the Mediterranean, including the Greek islands, for 14 days.
 The couple ended their getaway at Balmoral Castle in Scotland.
 It was a luxurious itinerary—but what really went down during those first few days of the couple’s doomed marriage?
 Turns out, a lot more drama than you might think.